Automated laboratory x-ray diffractometer and fluorescence spectrometer for high-throughput materials characterization: Performance

 \section{Performance}

-To demonstrate the performance of MAXIMA, we show results from two types of specimen: a \qty{1.5}{mm} thick NIST alumina line profile standard (SRM 1976) and a set of vapor deposited combinatorial copper-titanium alloy foils.
-The Cu-Ti foils were magnetron sputter-deposited onto polished brass substrates from targets of oxygen-free high conductivity (OFHC) copper and 99.9\% pure titanium at an Ar atmosphere of \qty{1.8}{mtorr} in a chamber with a bass pressure of \qty{5e{-6}}{mtorr}.
-Foils of \qty{250}{\micro m} thickness were deposited as alternating nanoscale layers, then solutionized after deposition by annealing in a vacuum (\qty{2e{-6}}{Torr}) for 10 hours at 900 $^\circ$C temperature before being quenched in oil.
-The substrate was partially shielded from the Ti gun, resulting in a gradient of Ti from one end of the substrate to the other.
-The result was six $\qty{40}{mm}\times \qty{40}{mm}$ samples separated by \qty{3}{mm} gaps, ranging composition from nearly pure Cu (sample 1) to $\sim\qty{6}{at.\%}$ Ti (sample 6).
-All samples are analyzed as received with no surface preparation.
+To demonstrate the performance of MAXIMA, we show results from two types of specimen: a \qty{1.5}{mm} thick NIST alumina line profile standard (SRM~1976c) and a set of vapor deposited combinatorial copper-titanium alloy foils.
+The Cu-Ti foils ($\sim$\qty{200}{\micro m} thick) were produced by magnetron sputtering using two targets of oxygen-free high conductivity (OFHC) copper (99.99\% purity) and one titanium target (99.95\% purity).
+Deposition was performed at room temperature and in an Ar atmosphere of \qty{1.8}{\milli Torr} in a chamber with a base pressure of \qty{5e{-6}}{\milli Torr}.
+The sputtering power was \qty{800}{W} for the Cu and \qty{770}{W} for Ti.
+The substrates for the deposited foils were \qty{5}{in}$\times$\qty{12}{in} sheets of polished brass, masked with strips of \qty{3}{mm} wide kapton tape to produce individual \qty{40}{mm}$\times$\qty{40}{mm} samples.
+The substrates were affixed to a carousel which rotated at \qty{2.5}{Hz} during deposition, passing the substrates by each target in turn and thereby maintaining uniform thickness.
+A triangular shield on the Ti target produced a controlled composition gradient along the long dimension of the substrate ranging from nearly pure Cu (sample 1 below) to $\sim\qty{6.5}{at.\%}$ Ti (sample 6).
+After deposition the specimens were peeled from the substrates to produce free-standing foils for thermal processing and characterization.
+All samples were solutionized together by annealing in vacuum (\qty{2e{-6}}{Torr}) for \qty{10}{hr} at \qty{900}{\celsius} followed by oil quenching.
+All samples were analyzed in this as-produced state with no surface preparation.